+[Note: The core of the text is a cut and paste, with minor edits, from the proposed text from Section III.A.1.4.1.4 which deals with the delegation and redelegation of ccTLDs.]

 III.A.1.4.2 Accountability functions which require IANA to report on specific aspects of its performance.

 [Design Team A] CWG ISSUE – The current definition and operational parameters for these functions in the IANA Functions contract and IANA Response have to be reviewed to ensure they meet all the post transition requirements (this may include adding new functions).

 Note: Staff is working on a draft text for this section to deal with the non-SLE elements that are associated with DT A that the CWG may want to evaluate before deciding whether or not a DT is needed for this section.
+See proposed text hereunder.